Hydrocodone Abuse, Withdrawal, Effects, & Treatment

 If your loved one is willing to accept help, they should be referred to an appropriate treatment facility.
 If your loved one is not open to receiving treatment, different approaches may be warranted.

 Some people may refuse to seek treatment for fear that it may become public knowledge that they are in a rehabilitation facility.
 In such cases, it is important to reassure the individual that no provider can release any of the person’s medical information without written consent.
 Privacy laws are in effect that prevent such information from being shared as well.

 If your loved one’s fear is related to an inability to pay for treatment, rest assured that financial issues don’t have to be an obstacle on the road to recovery.
-The Mental Health Parity and Addiction Equity Act requires insurance providers to cover mental health and addiction services in the same way that medical and surgical issues are covered.
+The Mental Health Parity and Addiction Equity Act requires insurance providers to cover mental health and addiction services in the same way that other essential services are covered.
 If the person does not have health insurance, some facilities offer a sliding fee scale.
 These facilities offer services at a low cost to clients in need, and rates are normally based on clients’ income levels.
 Individuals who need treatment, or their loved ones, may contact facilities before committing to treatment to ask about which payment options they offer.